joongbo/tta/README.md

 tar -xvzf corpus.librispeech-lower.sub-32k.tar.gz
 cd ..
 ```

-Then, *corpus-eval.librispeech-lower.sub-32k.txt* and
+Then, `corpus-eval.librispeech-lower.sub-32k.txt` and
-*corpus-train.librispeech-lower.sub-32k.txt* will be appear in *data/* folder.
+`corpus-train.librispeech-lower.sub-32k.txt` will be appear in `data/` folder.

-Creating tfrecords from librispeech train data will take some time.
+After getting the pre-processed plain text data, we make tfrecords
+(it takes some time for creating tfrecords of train data):

 ```shell
 python create_tfrecords.py \